-This post has been updated for the 2019 season of the Sawdust Art Festival: Winter Fantasy.
+This post has been updated for the Winter 2020 season of the Sawdust Art Festival.

 When I first moved to Orange County, it seemed like every single time I drove into Laguna Beach there was this section of road that was just packed with cars.
 Like jam-packed, nowhere at all to park.
 And I always wondered, where in the world are all these people going?
 What is so popular right here in this spot?!

 My curiosities lead me to this cool funky looking building with the word “Sawdust” on it.
 It kind of looked like a weird old witch house or something, but awesome.